Knowledge

 • Making it easy for customers to submit payments: When you remind your customers about their payment due dates, you should also include a convenient way for them to pay you online.
 Constantly waiting for checks to arrive in the mail will disrupt your cash flow.
 Though some B2B companies continue to mail paper checks, more are transitioning to digital payments.
 Be sure to offer a way for customers to make payments via credit card or bank account.

-• Outsourcing your accounts receivable management process: One of the best steps you can take to streamline your accounts receivable management process is to outsource your needs to a commercial debt collections agency like Altus.
+• Outsourcing your accounts receivable management process: One of the best steps you can take to streamline your AR management process is to outsource your needs to a commercial debt collections agency like Altus.
 When you partner with us, we can help you get the payments people owe you.

 Issues With Outsourcing Your Receivable Management Services

-Some businesses hesitate to outsource their accounts receivable to a third party because there are some potential issues with doing so.
+Some businesses hesitate to outsource their AR to a third party because there are some potential issues with doing so.

-• Belligerent debt collectors: Some debt collectors can be rude or unpleasant to deal with, which could lead to dissatisfied customers who choose not to purchase from your business again.
+• Belligerent debt collectors: Some debt collectors can be rude or unpleasant to deal with during the collection process, which could lead to dissatisfied customers who choose not to purchase from your business again.

-• Risk of negative impact on brand reputation: If you outsource your debt collection to unfriendly collectors, it could adversely affect your brand’s reputation.
+• Risk of negative impact on brand reputation: If you outsource your debt collection to unfriendly collectors, it could adversely affect your brand’s reputation and star rating.

-To ensure your efforts for accounts receivable management are successful, you should understand how to measure and track the effectiveness of the process with key performance indicators.
-Many accounts receivable teams use the following metrics.
+To ensure your efforts for AR management are successful, you should understand how to measure and track the effectiveness of the process with key performance indicators.
+Many AR teams use the following metrics.

 • Collection effectiveness index: CEI demonstrates the success of your company’s collection efforts over time.

-• Accounts receivable turnover ratio: This accounting formula measures how efficiently your business is collecting debt and extending credit.
+• AR turnover ratio: This accounting formula measures how efficiently your business is collecting debt and extending credit.
 This formula involves adding together your average accounts receivable and net credit sales.

-• Days sales outstanding: DSO demonstrates how much time it takes, on average, to convert accounts receivables into cash.
+• Days sales outstanding: DSO demonstrates how much time it takes, on average, to convert AR into cash.
 Use this KPI to determine whether you need to make a change in accounts receivable management.
 Learn more about increasing your cash flow.

 Call Us at Altus for Receivable Management Collections

-At Altus, we are a commercial debt collection and accounts receivable firm.
+At Altus, we are a commercial debt collection and AR firm.
 We work on behalf of businesses like yours to retrieve debt from customers and clients.
-We can help your business achieve its objectives, and you can trust us to customize our approach to your business’ specific needs.
+We can help your business achieve its objectives, and you can trust us to customize our approach to your business’s specific needs.
 We’ve been providing our services since 1994, so we have expertise in numerous industries, including: